 Scientists and politicians fall into step

-Rivalry between nations claiming territory in the Antarctic Peninsula region showed signs in the late 1940s of developing into open conflict.
+In the late 1940s, rivalry between nations claiming territory in the Antarctic Peninsula region showed signs of developing into open conflict.
 At the same time, some nations were fearful that the region would become a pawn in the Cold War between the United States and the Soviet Union, both of which had significant Antarctic interests.

 In 1958 the International Council of Scientific Unions (ICSU) established the Special Committee on Antarctic Research (SCAR) to provide an international coordinating body for Antarctic science.
 At its first meeting in 1958 it was charged with “furthering the coordination of scientific activity in the Antarctic, with a view to framing a scientific program of circumpolar scope and significance.”
 Australia was one of its original 12 members.